LiamWebster25/ProjectHiya/ReadMe.txt

 CONTACT:

+You must fill out all of the forms in order to send the message and the email must contain an @ symbol

-If you wish to contact the gym owner, the contact page sends messages directly to the admin.html file that can be seen by clicking "Admin" in the footer and logging in using the credentials:
+The contact page sends messages directly to the admin.html file that can be seen by clicking "Admin" in the footer and logging in using the credentials:

+Admin:

+Credentials
 Username: admin
 Password: password